rmhorton/hs616/quiz_questions.md

 ## Lecture 2a

 The standard normal distribution has a mean of 0 and a standard deviation of 1, and the area under this curve over all possible x-values is one.
-What is the area under the curve of a normal probability distribution function with a standard deviation of 2?
+What is the area under the curve of a normal probability density function with a standard deviation of 2?

 * 1
 * 2
-* $$ 2 pi $$
+* 2 &pi;
 * 4

 ## Lecture 2b